twisthead/twisthead.github.io/pages/projects.md

 ### My CV

 Made a single page website which is basically my CV.
 Was just doing for fun, learned some cool things about data files in Jekyll.
 Have a look [here](https://twisthead.github.io/curriculum-vitae/).

+### My Daily Journal

+Since I like writing a lot and I love to make wepages as well, so I though maybe I should collaborate with me and make a website where I would post my daily journals if I could.
+So, I made one.
+[Check Out](https://twisthead.github.io/daily-journal/)